matoanbach/RHCSA/Sample Exams/largeone.md

 67. On rhcsa1, add HTTP port 8400/UDP to the public firewall zone persistently.

 68. On rhcsa1, add the http service to “external” firewalld zone persistently.

+69. On rhcsa1 launch a container as user20 using the latest version of ubi8 image.
+Configure the container to auto-start at system reboots without the need for user20 to log in.